How Much Does a Professional Website Cost in 2026?

 Red Flags in Website Quotes

-- Very low prices with very fast timelines — a €1,200 custom website built in a week is either a template with your logo dropped in, or it will need rebuilding in 18 months
+Very low prices with very fast timelines - a €1,200 custom website built in a week is typically a template with light customization; this works for short-term needs but tends to require rework within 12–24 months for sites with active business roles.

 What webvise Charges